giladbbn2/WalkSensorAPI/README.md

 I assume each IoT hardware is hardcoded with two random 128 bits.
 One is the device_id and the second is the device_secret.
 Both known to the server.
-The security model doesn't encrypt the transmitted data but only enabled authentication of the sending party by means of md5 hmac.
+The security model doesn't encrypt the transmitted data but only enables authentication of the sending party by means of md5 hmac.
 It is possible to use a symmetric encryption (e.g. AES256) for both encryption of the transmitted data and for authentication of the sender.
 It is also possible to